 - Medical expenses: These damages cover the cost of hospital stays, doctor visits, physical therapy, prescription drugs, assistive devices and similar expenses.
 When an injury is severe or permanent, the medical malpractice victim may also be awarded compensation for future medical expenses.

 - Lost wages: Patients who must take time away from work to recover from their medical malpractice injuries may be able to collect compensation for lost wages.

 - Loss of earning capacity: When a patient is unable to earn the same amount of money as he or she did prior to their accident, they may be awarded compensation for a loss of earning capacity.

 - Loss of Consortium: The spouse of the medical malpractice victim may be able to recover compensation for the loss of marital benefits.
 Loss of companionship, sexual relations, affection, and comfort are among the compensable marital benefits.
-Loss of consortium medical malpractice damages are typically awarded in cases of life-changing or permanent injuries.
+Loss of consortium- medical malpractice damages is typically awarded in cases of life-changing or permanent injuries.

 - Other Damages: There are other damages available in certain situations, including loss of life’s enjoyment, compensation for disability or disfigurement, loss of companionship, etc.